akshar2401/Mini-Compiler-for-C/README.txt

 Output
-1) The program will still print the statements from Assigment 4
+1) The program will still print the statements
 2) The generated code is directed to file created based on test file.Look for files with name created using format: test<testnumber>.iloc

 Changes: